nim-lang/nimble/readme.markdown

 Nimble has some runtime dependencies on external tools, these tools are used to download Nimble packages.
-For instance, if a package is hosted on [Github](https://github.com) you require to have [git](http://www.git-scm.com) installed and added to your environment ``PATH``.
+For instance, if a package is hosted on [GitHub](https://github.com), you need to have [git](https://www.git-scm.com) installed and added to your environment ``PATH``.
 Same goes for [Mercurial](http://mercurial.selenic.com) repositories on [Bitbucket](https://bitbucket.org).
 Nimble packages are typically hosted in Git repositories so you may be able to get away without installing Mercurial.

 **Warning:** Ensure that you have a fairly recent version of Git installed.
-If the version is less recent than 1.9.0 then Nimble may have trouble using it.
+If the version is older than 1.9.0, then Nimble may have trouble using it.
-See [this issue](https://github.com/nim-lang/nimble/issues/105) for more info.
+See [this issue](https://github.com/nim-lang/nimble/issues/105) for more information.

 ## Installation

-Nimble is now bundled with [Nim](http://nim-lang.org) (since Nim version 0.15.0).
+Nimble is now bundled with [Nim](https://nim-lang.org) (since Nim version 0.15.0).
 This means that you should have Nimble installed already, as long as you have the latest version of Nim installed as well.
 Because of this **you likely do